acdcjunior/acdcjunior.github.io/_posts/2017-07-25-when-to-write-unit-tests-integration-or-end-to-end-tests.md

 Who cares about tests?

-If you run a rising startup with a now-or-never deadline coming up on the next few days, will you write tests?
+If you have a now-or-never deadline coming up on the next few days, will you write tests?

 No?

+Ok, at least will you pay this tech debt as soon as possible?

+Also no?

 Why should you write tests at all, then?